|

 island where Dr Presbury is experimenting with

-human-animal hybrids, in league with the Nazi party.
+human-animal hybrids, in league with the Nazi

-has developed an atomic bomb, which is now in Nazi
+Phoenix Society has developed an atomic bomb,

-hands.
-Churchill leads an allied invasion of the
+allied invasion of the Berlin Metrotower, but

-Berlin Metrotower, but their colleague Lucy Harker
+their colleague Lucy Harker is kidnapped by

-is kidnapped by Professor M, who holds London to
+Professor M, who holds London to ransom.

 |